UCRBrainGameCenter/Optimim/README.md

 7. `alpha_beta_pass()` carries out the forward-backward procedure
 8. `forward2()` computes the prediction
 9. `compute_rmse()` computes the rmse and the predictions
+10. `control_fn()` computes the beta distribution to compute emission probabilities.

 ### To test the HMM: